-The regular method of 100% testing of the food for its safety was not a practical one as all the food tested would have been consumed in the end.
-So a new food monitoring system was a need.
+So a new food production monitoring system was a need.
 To determine this, the Pillsbury Company was roped in to work alongside NASA and the US Army Laboratories at Natick, Massachusetts.
-They came out with a successful procedure that involved detection and eliminating hazards at every stage, or critical point, of the production line from the point of origin to the end product.
+They came out with a successful procedure that involved detection and eliminating hazards at every stage, or at every critical point, of the production line – right from the point of origin to the end product.

 In that scenario, HACCP looked at what could go wrong at these critical points and halted that from happening in the first place.
 Critical limits were set at every critical point upon which control measures were put in place and validated.
 They were then monitored, verified and documented.
 So, if at any stage an audit was taken, the actual time-noted records would verify the same.
 This system is now adopted in the food industry with repeated successes.